 - $10,000 death benefit.

 This policy is also known as “dollar-a-day insurance.”
-For those who are not eligible, a basic policy is available, offering:
+For the people that are not eligible, a basic policy is available, offering:

 - $5,000 per accident for property damage